MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

 ### With stranded capacity

 As drawn, Server 1 (10 TB) and Server 2 (10 TB) are full.
 Server 3 has larger drives, therefore its total capacity is larger (15 TB).
 However, to store more three-way mirror data on Server 3 would require copies on Server 1 and Server 2 too, which are already full.
-The remaining capacity on Server 3 cannot be used.
-The last 5 TB on the third server is stranded capacity.
+The remaining 5 TB capacity on Server 3 cannot be used – it is stranded capacity.

 ![Three-way mirror, three servers, stranded capacity](media/drive-symmetry-considerations/Size-Asymmetry-3N-Stranded.png)

 ### Without stranded capacity

-With four servers of 10 TB, 10 TB, 10 TB, and 15 TB capacity respectively, and three-way mirror resiliency, it *is* possible to validly place copies in a way that uses all available capacity.
+Conversely, with four servers of 10 TB, 10 TB, 10 TB, and 15 TB capacity and three-way mirror resiliency, it *is* possible to validly place copies in a way that uses all available capacity.
 Whenever this is possible, the Storage Spaces Direct allocator will find and use the optimal placement, leaving no stranded capacity.

 ![Three-way mirror, four servers, no stranded capacity](media/drive-symmetry-considerations/Size-Asymmetry-4N-No-Stranded.png)